SkidMarc25/yumepokeredX/README.md

 - The locations of the Rods was changed – in particular, the Old Rod is now available very early on.
 - Fishing encounters were completely reworked in terms of levels and Pokémon diversity.
 - For full details (spoilers!), see the files for the [Old rod](data/wild/old_rod.asm), [Good rod](data/wild/good_rod.asm) and [Super rod](data/wild/super_rod.asm).
+- A new NPC gives either the Helix or Dome fossil later in the game, depending on which one was chosen earlier.
+- Either Hitmonlee or Hitmonchan is also obtainable through a later NPC.

 ### Visual updates